-- Date/time: a data type for dates and time stamps.
+- Date/time: a data type for dates (with or without time).

 Creating generalization hierarchies

 ARX offers different methods for creating generalization hierarchies for different types of attributes.
-Generalization hierarchies created with the wizard are represented in a functional manner, meaning that they can be created for the entire domain of an attribute without explicitly addressing the specific values in a concrete data set.
+Generalization hierarchies created with the wizard are stored as functions, meaning that they can be created for the entire domain of an attribute without explicitly addressing the specific values in a concrete dataset.
 This enables the handling of continuous variables.
-Moreover, hierarchy specifications can be imported and exported and they can thus be reused for de-identifying different data sets with similar attributes.
-Please make sure that you first select an appropriate data type for the attribute.
-The wizard supports three different types of hierarchies:
+Moreover, hierarchy specifications can be imported and exported and they can thus be reused for anonymizing different datasets with similar attributes.
+It is important that adequate data types are specified prior to using the wizard.
+The wizard can be used to create four different types of hierarchies:

 - Masking-based hierarchies: this general-purpose mechanism allows creating hierarchies for a broad spectrum of attributes.

-- Interval-based hierarchies: these hierarchies can be applied to variables with a ratio scale.
+- Interval-based hierarchies: these hierarchies can be used for variables with a ratio scale.

-- Order-based hierarchies: this method an be used for variables with an ordinal scale.
+- Order-based hierarchies: this method can be used for variables with an ordinal scale.

-Masking is a highly flexible mechanism that can be applied to many attributes and is especially suitable for alphanumeric codes, such as ZIP codes or telephone numbers.
+Masking is a flexible mechanism that can be applied to many types of attributes and which is especially suitable for alphanumeric codes, such as ZIP codes.
 The following image shows a screenshot of the respective wizard:

-In ARX, masking follows a two-step process.
+In the wizard, masking follows a two-step process.
 First, values are aligned either to the left or to the right.
 Then the characters are masked, again, either from left to right, or from right to left.
-All values are adjusted to a common length, by introducing padding characters.
+All values are adjusted to a common length by adding padding characters.
 This character, as well as the character used for masking can be specified by the user.

-Intervals are a natural means of generalization for values with a ratio scale, such as integers, decimals or dates/time stamps.
-ARX offers a graphical editor for efficiently defining sets of intervals over the complete range of any of the above data types.
-As is shown in the following screen shot, first a sequence of intervals can be defined (shown on the left side of the screen shot).
-In the next step, subsequent levels consisting of groups can be defined.
+Intervals are a natural means of generalization for values with a ratio scale, such as integers or decimals.
+ARX offers a graphical editor for efficiently defining sets of intervals over the complete range of variables having any of the above data types.
+First a sequence of intervals can be defined on the left side of the view.
+In the next step, subsequent levels consisting of groups of intervals from the previous level can be specified.
 Each group combines a given number of elements from the previous level.
 Any sequence of intervals or groups is automatically repeated to cover the complete range of the attribute.
 For example, to generalize arbitrary integers into intervals of length 10, only one interval [0, 10] needs to be defined.
 Defining a group of size two on the next level, automatically generalizes integers into groups of size 20.
 As is shown in the image (W1), the editor visually indicates automatically created repetitions of intervals and groups.